Bartłomiej Fogler

-Bartłomiej Fogler (born 7 February 1985) is a Polish footballer who plays for English club AFC Petersfield, as a goalkeeper.
+Bartłomiej Fogler (born 7 February 1985) is a Polish footballer who plays as a goalkeeper.

 Club career

 Fogler began his career in his native Poland, beginning his senior career at hometown club Polonia Warsaw.
 Fogler made two first team appearances for the club, before departing for Świt Nowy Dwór Mazowiecki.

 In July 2010, Fogler joined English club Crewe Alexandra on a monthly rolling contract.
 In December 2010, Fogler signed a contract until the end of the season.
 Fogler left the club at the end of the season, having not made an appearance for the club.

 On 14 October 2011, Fogler signed for Welsh Premier League club Port Talbot Town after an injury to regular goalkeeper Kristian Rogers.
 In January 2012, following the return of Rogers to the Port Talbot starting line-up, Fogler was loaned to Bridgend Street until the end of the season.

 In 2012, Fogler returned to England, to sign for Wembley.

 In 2016, Fogler joined PFC Victoria London, a club for the Polish community in the United Kingdom.

+In 2023, he made seven appearances for Hampshire Premier League Division One side AFC Petersfield.